Rabbit, Run: Religion

 For Updike, the particular etiology of Rabbit's sickness can be perceived as his distance from God, illustrated by his cavalier conversations with Eccles.
 The existing framework of religion and ethics should support his devotion to his marriage, job, and life, but he finds it utterly unsatisfactory.
 Rabbit is clearly a sinner and in some ways he is aware of that, but he still quests for some kind of religious meaning in his life, “Well I don't know all this about theology, but I'll tell you.
 I do feel, I guess that somewhere behind all this... there's something that wants me to find it!”

-Rabbit has a crisis of faith and doesn’t know what to do and calls his local pastor for help with the issue.
-He calls Jack Eccles who is a young minister suffering a crisis of faith, He makes “saving” Rabbit his mission.
+Rabbit has a crisis of faith and doesn't know what to do and calls his local pastor for help with the issue.
+He calls Jack Eccles who is a young minister suffering a crisis of faith.
+Eccles makes “saving” Rabbit his mission.
 “Updike explores whether someone like Rabbit might gain the sanguinity of a genuine faith as posited by Updike's hero Kierkegaard, whether in fact even God's grace might defeat the thoroughgoing identity problems that seem to plague contemporary men and women like Rabbit.
 In Rabbit, Run Updike raises the question of whether ethical wrongdoing and sin—acts for which we would hope Rabbit would take responsibility and repent—even exist for those with confused identities, especially when genuine loving requires sexual restraint.
 Some readers might ponder, along with Updike, whether grace penetrates not only sinful incorrigibility, but also theological confusion, genetic predisposition, and mental illness (Crowe 82).”

 Rabbit is faced with human challenges in his marriage with a drunken wife, an overbearing mother, the death of his newborn daughter and the pregnancy resulting from his infidelity.
 It is a general reoccurrence that Rabbit has religious thoughts or conversations and “Harry can be considered as a religious.
 It is because of the loss of faith that causes his first escape.
 When he finds that life is meaningless, he abandons his wife and children, and leaves home to seek that self under the guidance of God.
 But his religion is not strong; he just treats it as a kind of spiritual sustenance to escape from the reality and a tool to solve practical problems.
 When religion cannot solve problems for him, and indicate a way out, his faith in God begins to shake,” (Zhang, 283).
-Nothing is consistent in Rabbit’s life except for his need to run from all of life’s problems.
+Nothing is consistent in Rabbit's life except for his need to run from all of life's problems.